patrickhulce/third-party-web/README.md

 | Yandex APIs | 393 ms                  | 1231 ms        |
 | Google Ads  | 402 ms                  | 1285 ms        |
 | Wix         | 972 ms                  | 5393 ms        |

+## 2019-05-06 dataset

+Google Ads clarified that `www.googletagservices.com` serves more ad scripts than generic tag management, and it has been reclassified accordingly.
+This has dropped the overall Tag Management share considerably back down to its earlier position.

+## 2019-03-01 dataset

+Almost 2,000 entities tracked now across ~3,000+ domains!
+Huge props to [@simonhearne](https://twitter.com/simonhearne) for making this massive increase possible.
+Tag Managers have now been split out into their own category since they represented such a large percentage of the "Mixed / Other" category.

+## 2019-02-01 dataset

+Huge props to [WordAds](https://wordads.co/) for reducing their impact from ~2.5s to ~200ms on average!
+A few entities are showing considerably less data this cycle (Media Math, Crazy Egg, DoubleVerify, Bootstrap CDN).
+Perhaps they've added new CDNs/hostnames that we haven't identified or the basket of sites in HTTPArchive has shifted away from their usage.

 ## Data